lmhale99/iprPy/doc/source/intro.rst

 - The high-throughput tools can be directly executed from stand-alone scripts, called as Python functions, or accessed with inline console commands.

-- New calculation, record, and database styles can be easily added in a modular fashion.
+- New content can be easily added in a modular fashion.

 - Where possible, common codebase is developed for similar calculations.